NagendraBS/AWS/AWS-Solutions Architect - Associate/Sumanth/IAM/IAM.md

 * It then uses the policies to determine whether to allow or deny the request
 * IAM policies are stored in IAM as JSON documents and specify the permissions that are allowed or denied.
 * IAM policies can be:
-1)User (identity) based policies -> users with permissions to access the AWS resources in their own account 2)Resource-based policies -> Resource-based policies are popular for granting cross-account access.
+    *User (identity) based policies -> users with permissions to access the AWS resources in their own account *Resource-based policies -> Resource-based policies are popular for granting cross-account access.
 * IAM checks each policy that matches the context of your request.
 *If a single policy has a deny action IAM denies the request and stops evaluating (explicit deny).

 #### Evaluation logic: ( will learn in  Policy evaluation logic section in detail )
-1)By default all requests are denied (implicit deny).
+* By default all requests are denied (implicit deny).
-2)An explicit allow overrides the implicit deny.
+* An explicit allow overrides the implicit deny.
-3)An explicit deny overrides any explicit allows.
+* An explicit deny overrides any explicit allows.
-4)Only the root user has access to all resources in the account by default.
+* Only the root user has access to all resources in the account by default.

 ### Actions or operations
 * After your request has been authenticated and authorized, AWS approves the actions or operations in your request.